adurm/SQLProject/README.md

 HAVING ROUND(SUM(od.UnitPrice * od.Quantity * (1-od.Discount)), 0) > 1000000
  ORDER BY [Sales Total] DESC
 ```

+#### 1.7	Count how many Orders have a Freight amount greater than 100.00 and either USA or UK as Ship Country.
 ```
 /* 1.7 */
 SELECT COUNT(*) AS 'Orders'